sashs/Ropper/README.md

                  [--opcode <opcode>] [--type <type>]

-        With ropper you can show information about files in different file formats and you can search for gadgets to build rop chains for different architectures.
+        With ropper you can show information about files in different file formats and you can find gadgets to build rop chains for different architectures.

         supported filetypes:
           ELF
           PE
+          Mach-O

         supported architectures:
           x86
           x86_64
           MIPS
+          ARM
+          ARM64

         optional arguments:
           -h, --help            show this help message and exit